Recover an inactive mailbox

 Requirements to recover an inactive mailbox

-You have to use Exchange Online PowerShell to recover an inactive mailbox.
-You can't use the Exchange admin center (EAC).
-For step-by-step instructions, see Connect to Exchange Online PowerShell.
+You must use Exchange Online PowerShell to recover an inactive mailbox.
+You can't use the Exchange admin center (EAC) or the Microsoft Purview compliance portal for this procedure.
+For step-by-step instructions to use Exchange Online PowerShell, see Connect to Exchange Online PowerShell.

 Run the following command to get identity information for the inactive mailboxes in your organization.